deniseyu/learning-cobol/readme.md

 ## A ham-fisted FizzBuzz implementation

-A stateful, imperative, and repetitive FizzBuzz.
+A stateful, imperative, and soaking wet* FizzBuzz.

-I'm a COBOL noob so I have no idea if
+I'm a COBOL noob so I have no idea if you can define functions with parameters.
+For now I'm guessing no, because so far I've only seen global read/write pointers ¯\\_(ツ)_/¯

+\* as in, it's not very DRY, get it???

 ```
 IDENTIFICATION DIVISION.